haashemi/exp-vector-overflow/README.md

 ![Drawing](./ways-to-fix.png)

 There are three cases that cause different issues, but they all could be fixed with a theoretically easy fix without losing that much of the performance we've had.
+Which is:

-Limiting the `r`'s bounds to the `dst`'s bounds!
+**Limiting the `r`'s bounds to the `dst`'s bounds!**

 Here's a temporarily patch I wrote: